Hyderabadi chicken dum biryani

 9. Frying onions

 10. Take a big utensil and add oil.
-When it gets hot add bay leaves and stir it.
-Then add onions and fry until it is soft and brown.
-It will take about 15-20 mins.
+When it gets hot, add bay leaves and stir.
+Then add onions and fry until soft and brown.
+It will take about 15 - 20 mins.
 You can close the lid and cook.
-When it is cooked take 1/4 cup of fried onions and keep it aside for use while layering the rice.
+When it is cooked, take 1/4 cup of fried onions and keep aside for use while layering the rice.

 11. Simmer and then add the marinated chicken with the marinade.
 Mix well with the onions.